dtaralla/rrise/README.md

 [^2]: Current limitation of the build script.
 I want to improve MSVC path discovery in the future to remove this requirement.

-[^3]: AudioKinetic doesn't provide direct downloads to their SDK: you can only install it through their launcher.
+[^3]: Audiokinetic doesn't provide direct downloads to their SDK: you can only install it through their launcher.
 However, this launcher being only available on Windows and MacOS, you'll need to install it on a VM or similar before you can work with this crate on Linux.

 ## Short-term roadmap
-- Add callback and user data support for PostEvent
 - Spatial module basic API and example
 - Review/Improve architecture